API Reference

 Groups values in the input Table by their getKey value.

-Each value of the result Table is an Array of values from the input Table which were assigned the corresponding key.
+Each value of the result Table is an array of values from the input Table which were assigned the corresponding key.

 entry and uses the return